yguitton/training-material/topics/galaxy-interface/tutorials/jupyterlab/tutorial.md

 > <hands-on-title>Save a Python notebook</hands-on-title>
 >
-> 1. There are several options how to save your file:
+> 1. There are several options to save your file:
 >    - Click the **File** menu and select **Save Notebook As...**.
 >    - Click the {% icon galaxy-save %} icon (**Save the notebook contents and create checkpoint**) in the bar above the file tab line in the script editor.
 >    - Click the **File** menu and select **Save Notebook**.